noflo/noflo/README.md

     $ coffee ./examples/linecount/count.coffee somefile.txt

+Simple "Hello, world" web service with Basic authentication:

+    $ coffee ./examples/http/hello.coffee

+Then just point your browser to [http://localhost:8003/](http://localhost:8003/).
+Note that this example needs to have `connect` NPM package installed.

 ## Terminology

 * Component: individual, pluggable and reusable piece of software.
 In this case a NoFlo-compatible CommonJS module